omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 The overall flow using the demo involves the following steps:
 1. Distributor mints a defined amount of KARMA, and RCP tokens from the smart contracts
 2. Distributor deposits ETH on the OMG Network to cover the fee costs.
-3. Distributor approves KARMA and RCP tokens of defined amount to make a deposit.
+3. Distributor approves KARMA and RCP tokens of a defined amount to make a deposit.
 4. Distributor deposits KARMA and RCP tokens of defined amount on the OMG Network.
 5. Distributor transfers a defined amount of KARMA tokens to the user on the OMG Network.
 6. Distributor transfers a defined amount of RCP tokens to the Community Points server on the OMG Network.